Sun Country Airlines | Las Vegas

 Las Vegas, NV 89103

-Perched atop the Palms, Alizé offers dramatic views of the Strip, making it a top spot for romantic hearts.
-That said, Chef André Rochat delivers some of Vegas’s very best French-inspired cuisine, and the accolades and awards have steadily poured in since the restaurant’s 2001 debut.
+Perched atop Palms Casino & Resort, Alizé offers dramatic views of the Strip, making it a top spot for romantic hearts.
+That said, chef André Rochat delivers some of Vegas’ very best French-inspired cuisine, and the accolades and awards have steadily poured in since the restaurant’s 2001 debut.
 Five- and seven-course tasting menus are available.

 Las Vegas, NV 89109